yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

 like Python, C/C++, etc. At the high-level point of view, building an AI model requires programming the layer representations of deep neural network and fitting the parameters of each layer to maximize the likelihood of predicting the values as pre-defined.
-The most advanced AI model, i.e., xxxx, has yyyy parameters.
+[GPT-4](https://en.wikipedia.org/wiki/GPT-4), the latest language model from OpenAI, consists of 1.76 trillion parameters.
 Without loss of generality, the computations involved in pre-training an AI model are usually found in the steps of

 * Feed-forward calculation of the output of layers of the neural network.
 * Back-propagation of the gradient with respect to the objective function.